xiuql/BDSIM4CEPC/manual/source/model_description.rst

 ^^^^^^^

 `element` defines an arbitrary element that's defined by external geometry and magnetic field maps.
 Several geometry formats are supported.
-The user must also supply the outer radius of the object for tunnel geometry compatibility.
+The user must supply the length (accurately) as well as a diameter such that the geometry will be contained in a box that has horizontal and vertical size of diameter.

 ================  ===============================  ==========  ===========
-parameter         description                      default     required `geometry`        filename of geometry             NA          yes `outR`            outermost radius [m]             NA          yes `bmap`            filename of magnetic field map   NA          no
+parameter         description                      default     required `geometry`        filename of geometry             NA          yes `l`               length                           NA          yes `outerDiameter`   diameter of component [m]        NA          yes `bmap`            filename of magnetic field map   NA          no
 ================  ===============================  ==========  ===========